 It’s common knowledge that New York City is the world-renowned center of culture, finances, academic excellence, international diplomacy, and media.
-On top of all that, Big Apple is one of the most stimulative, multicultural environments in the entire world.
-That said, if you’re cosmopolitan, or aspire to become one, NYC will surely help you to gain understanding and appreciation of other people and other cultures.
+On top of all that, Big Apple is one of the most stimulative multicultural environments in the entire world.
+If you’re cosmopolitan or aspire to become one, NYC will surely help you to gain an understanding and appreciation of other people and cultures.
 It will help you to develop an open-minded, culturally-aware approach to life.
-Now, if you need help moving here, the best thing to do is to get in touch with some of the Best movers NYC, which shouldn’t be too hard.
-NYC is known for its highly developed moving industry and reliable moving services.
-Whether you’re about to relocate here, or you have just arrived, you will hopefully find this short NYC guide for newcomers to be interesting and helpful.
+Now, if you need help moving here, the best thing to do is to get in touch with Best Movers NYC, which shouldn’t be too hard.
+NYC is famous for its highly developed moving industry and reliable moving services.
+Whether you’re about to relocate here or have just arrived, you will hopefully find this short NYC guide for newcomers to be interesting and helpful.

 Do you really need to read the NYC guide for newcomers?

 Absolutely!
 I mean, let’s face it.
-You are a newcomer in the modern urban jungle of 20 million people that speak in 800 different languages, making it the most linguistically diverse city in the world.
-On top of all that, people from all over the US and the entire world come to NYC with the goal to succeed in life.
+You are a newcomer in the modern urban jungle of 20 million people that speak 800 different languages, making it the most linguistically diverse city in the world.
+On top of all that, people from all over the US and the entire world come to NYC to succeed in life.
 Naturally, such a highly competitive social environment will push you to become the best version of yourself.
-That said, you’ll need all the help and advantage that you can get.
+That said, you’ll need all the help and advantage you can get.
 Reading and learning about it on a regular basis is the key to making the most out of all the possibilities the city offers.
 As the center of the world’s politics, tourism, entertainment, technology, and culture, NYC has so much to offer to its inhabitants.
-Its beauty will motivate you to fit in and find your way through.
+For instance, the beauty of NYC’s parks will motivate you to fit in and find your way through.

-NYC guide for newcomers starts with the short tour through its world-famous five boroughs
+NYC guide for newcomers starts with a short tour through its world-famous five boroughs

 There are so many things you already know about NYC.
 This beautiful city is situated in the northeastern United States, halfway between Boston and Washington D.C.
 Its surface area is divided into five boroughs, Brooklyn, Queens, Manhattan, the Bronx, and Staten Island.
 Interestingly enough, they are all separated from each other by water.
 Still, there is a great infrastructure of tunnels and bridges that make everyone’s life easier, something that NYC is widely famous for all over the world.

-Grassy lawns, long car rides, enjoying the comfort and peace of a big house are just some of the stereotypes of idyllic family life.
+Grassy lawns, long car rides, and enjoying the comfort and peace of a big house are just some of the stereotypes of idyllic family life.
 For better or worse, Manhattan doesn’t fit into many of them.
-That kind of peaceful serenity you’ll hardly find in any corner of this famous borough.
+It’s that kind of peaceful serenity you’ll hardly find in any corner of this famous borough.
 You’ll find almost 2 million people living in it instead, within barely 23 square miles.
-Making for a population density of almost 71.000 people per square mile!
+There is a population density of almost 71.000 people per square mile!
 Obviously, the body of work movers Manhattan produced over the last few decades should take all the credit for that situation.
-Fortunately, the hectic NYC’s everyday life will help you ignore and forget about the fact that so many people are living on top of each other.
+Fortunately, the hectic NYC everyday life will help you ignore and forget about the fact that so many people are living on top of each other.

-Manhattan is the part of NYC that most tourists feel is synonymous to the city itself.
+Manhattan is the part of NYC that most tourists feel is synonymous with the city itself.
 That’s why 99% of them don’t even bother crossing any of the bridges and looking further.
+It would be absurd to begin your trip to New York City without exploring Manhattan and its attractions.
+Therefore, this is where you should begin with your NYC guide for newcomers.
+Despite not being the largest or the most populous borough, Manhattan is definitely the city’s center.
+This area is home to some of the most recognizable buildings in the whole world, including the Empire State Building, the Statue of Liberty, Central Park, and The Metropolitan Museum of Art.
 Truth be told, Manhattan does have so much to offer.
 Some of its main attractions are: